DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/stacked-series.md

 .embedded-demo({ "path": "chart-basic/band-axis", "showThemeSelector": true })

 To draw several series in one stack assign the same value to the `stack` property of series.
-If you don't want to draw a series in the stack, for example, a line series, set `stack` property to null.
+If you don't want a series to be in the calculation of the stack, for example, a line series, set `stack` property to null.

 .embedded-demo({ "path": "chart-basic/bar-line", "showThemeSelector": true })